This post has been updated.

 Winning candidates’ terms end in 2022, positioning them to oversee the implementation of the district’s corrective action plan and another state audit in 2020.

-Districts 3 and 6 each have four candidates vying for open seats, guaranteeing two new faces on the board.
+Districts 3 has three candidates and District 6 has four candidates vying for open seats, guaranteeing two new faces on the board.
 Steph Horne and Lisa Willner, each district’s respective incumbent, are leaving the board.